barbagroup/essential_skills_RRC/README.md

 # Foundations in Scientific Computing

-**A five-day, intensive, hands-on workshop on the foundational skills that everyone using computers in the pursuit of science should have.**
+**A five-day, intensive, hands-on workshop on the foundational skills that everyone using computers in the pursuit of scientific research should have.**

-*Offered for the first time 2–6 January, 2016, at Universidad Técnica Federico Santa María, Valparaíso, Chile.*
+*Offered for the first time 2–6 January 2017, at Universidad Técnica Federico Santa María, Valparaíso, Chile.*

 ---